Stand 33, Main Section

 Upcoming projects include Correspondence O, solo exhibition at South London Gallery, London UK (December 2017), accompanied by a new publication with Black Dog Publishing.

-Upcoming and recent solo exhibitions include CCA Glasgow (2018); Tell me the story Of all these things, Tenderpixel, London UK (2016-2017); Material Art Fair IV with Syndicate, Mexico City MX (2017); Giantess, StudioRCA, London UK (2016); Some Women, Other Women and all the Bittermen, commissioned by The Tetley, Leeds UK (2014); I, I, I, I and I, Art Rotterdam Projections NL with Tenderpixel (2014); What an Artist Dies in Me / Exit the Emperor Nero, Outpost, Norwich UK (2013) and I, I, I, I and I, commissioned by Studio Voltaire, London UK (2013).
+Upcoming and recent solo exhibitions include CCA Glasgow (2018); Tell me the story Of all these things, Tenderpixel, London UK (2016/2017); Material Art Fair IV with Syndicate, Mexico City MX (2017); Giantess, StudioRCA, London UK (2016); Some Women, Other Women and all the Bittermen, commissioned by The Tetley, Leeds UK (2014); I, I, I, I and I, Art Rotterdam Projections NL with Tenderpixel (2014); What an Artist Dies in Me / Exit the Emperor Nero, Outpost, Norwich UK (2013) and I, I, I, I and I, commissioned by Studio Voltaire, London UK (2013).

 We are grateful for the support of: